Mintbase/Grants-Program/applications/substrate_core_polywrapper.md

     - In July, Rohan Joseph, a member of the Parity ecosystem growth team reached out to Jordan, one of the original developers, to learn more about the Polywrap technology
     - In August, the Polywrap team met with Rohan and also his coworker, Surag Sheth, to go over the Polywrap tech.
 The Polywrap team also learned more about the Mintbase Grants Program and the benefits of applying
     - After this meeting, Rohan connected the Polywrap team to Marcin from the Mintbase.
-    - In an email to Marcin, Kevin from the Polywrap team asked ChainSafe can work on the Polkadot <> Polywrap integration, and whether the Level 3 application would work.
+    - In an email to Marcin, Kevin from the Polywrap team asked ChainSafe can work on the Mintbase <> Polywrap integration, and whether the Level 3 application would work.
         - Marcin let us know to just submit the application which will be reviewed
 - Progress on the project:
     - 13 slide deck showing progress: [https://www.canva.com/design/DAEp9ePJUQ0/HaHaeo5uC3ERY0iyuLPHMw/view?utm_content=DAEp9ePJUQ0&utm_campaign=designshare&utm_medium=link&utm_source=publishpresent](https://www.canva.com/design/DAEp9ePJUQ0/HaHaeo5uC3ERY0iyuLPHMw/view?utm_content=DAEp9ePJUQ0&utm_campaign=designshare&utm_medium=link&utm_source=publishpresent)